voschezang/coding-handbook/documentation.md

 - Tutorials and explanations are educational and thus suitable for learning.
 - How-to guides and references are informational and more suitable for work.

+- FAQs don't fall in a single class.
+Often they combine answers from various sources.

 **Maintaining Documentation**

 This is even harder than writing good documentation.
 A standard way to maintain high quality is to continuously update documentation.
 Whenever an aspect of the subject is changed, ensure that the result is reflected in the documentation.